Marches didn't mean voters: Influencers weigh in on turnout in California's primary

 Neither Trump's supporters nor his much larger contingent of opponents used the election to send a clear message about their opinion of the president.

-“For months the media has hyped the prospect of a “Blue Wave,” changing control of the House of Representatives,” said former Democratic Gov. Gray Davis.
+“For months the media has hyped the prospect of a 'Blue Wave,' changing control of the House of Representatives,” said former Democratic Gov. Gray Davis.
 “But unless turnout in November goes from anemic to robust, there will be no change.
 The ‘RESIST’ movement must exist apart from press conferences, cable news, and outrage on social media.”

 Davis’ predecessor, former Republican Gov. Pete Wilson, seconded Davis’ point from the other side of the aisle.